 7 TOWAGE IN ADVERSE WEATHER CONDITIONS

-Adverse weather conditions can limit the effectiveness of tugs, potentially reducing safety margins.
+Adverse weather conditions limit the effectiveness of tugs, which could reduce safety margins.
 Therefore, towage operations in adverse weather conditions should be subject to careful planning and dynamic risk assessment by the parties involved.

 Towing in restricted visibility